 Cal Ripken Jr. Rookie Cards

 Cal Ripken Jr. has four cards that are widely considered rookie cards, but that isn’t universally agreed on because one of them is from a traded set.
-Beyond those four cards, there are also other great 1982 Cal Ripken cards that can be considered rookies.
-In this article I’ll walk through all of these rookies and a few really cool minor league cards that pre-date all of them.
+Beyond those four cards, other great 1982 Cal Ripken cards can also be considered rookies.
+In this article, I’ll walk through all of these rookie cards and a few cool minor league cards that pre-date all of them.

 1982 Topps Cal Ripken Jr. Card #98T